Paracosmus/Quillscript-Docs/coding-and-design/objects/script.md

 ## <span class="directive">Parsing</span>
 Parsing a script refers to the process of analyzing the structure and syntax of a script.
 It involves breaking down the script into its individual components, such as keywords, operators, and expressions.

-During parsing, each statement is converted into a <a href="https://docs.unrealengine.com/latest/ProgrammingAndScripting/GameplayArchitecture/Structs/" target="_blank">Struct</a>, and the Script Asset stores them in an array.
+During parsing, each statement is converted into a [Struct](https://docs.unrealengine.com/latest/ProgrammingAndScripting/GameplayArchitecture/Structs/), and the Script Asset stores them in an array.
 The [Interpreter](./interpreter.md) then uses this array to further analyze and execute the statements into something the player can experience.

 ### Runtime Parsing
 Quillscript allows parsing any valid string into a Script Asset, in editor and during runtime.
 This lets you create temporary scripts on demand, combining strings and code.